Darkchaos2/Darkchaos2.github.io/portfolio.md

 # My Projects

-There are some of the publicly available project I have worked on and that I am proud of!
+These are some of the publicly available project I have worked on and that I am proud of!
 This is not an exhaustive list as some projects are private.
 You can find more about these projects on my CV.

 ## Programming
 ### Beat Saber Everywhere ![Node.js](/assets/i/node.svg){:.logo} | [GitHub](https://github.com/Darkchaos2/DisAintThatGreatSaber)